 By letting your kids see you doing what they are told to be doing, you’re increasing the chances that they’ll brush and floss as well.
 When this happens enough times, it becomes a habit they could carry with them for the rest of their lives.

-Juice is healthy, right?
+The juice is healthy, right?
 And diet soda has no sugar, so even though it’s not healthy, it’s not bad for you.
 Unfortunately, that not quite true.

 Fruit juice has vitamins, but it also has a ton of sugar.
 When your children drink juice, they coat their teeth and gums in the very stuff bacteria love to eat.
 That raises their risk of tooth decay and gum disease.